paca-dev/paca-dev.github.io/_jobs/job-activeeon-forntend.md

     - Mentorship and career growth opportunities

 how_to_apply: >
-    If you're passionate about front-end development and innovation, we want to hear from you!
+    If you're passionate about front-end development and innovation, ActiveEon wants to hear from you!
 Please send your resume to our careers page.
 The position is open immediately.

 ---